NIZIX/marzban-installation-script/README.md

 - Configures Nginx as a reverse proxy.

 ## 💻 Usage
-- Clone the repository to your server, and run script:
+- Clone the repository to your server and run script with command:

 ```
 git clone https://github.com/NIZIX/marzban-installation-script.git